 Hero of Another Story: Many of the people Cecil reports on.
 Tamika Flynn, for example.
 Cecil is effectively our main character as well as the narrator, as the only person in every episode; but, being a radio reporter, he generally just reports on the events around Night Vale rather than getting involved in them, which are often implied to be grand in scale and not disclosed to us fully.

 Heroic Bystander: The show plays with Cecil being one of these.
 He definitely has the desire to help out in certain situations, but, by definition as a radio reporter, he is always distant from the action.
 A couple of times his helplessness causes him legitimate distress, but his sense of duty to stay and report the news keeps him at the station.
-However, he does frequently send out station interns to investigate, some of which have made it back alive.
+However, he does frequently send out station interns to investigate, some of whom have made it back alive.